This post was most recently updated on January 28th, 2020

 Guest-written by my nephew, Joshua Johnson, who has a very adventurous spirit!

 When I landed in the Keflavik airport, the sun was just starting to come up and being able to see the surreal landscape was amazing; it was like I was in the middle of a lava field and in the distance were mountains that looked like volcanos.
 It turned out finding a car rental company that rents to 20 year olds was a bit tough, though.
 I found one and I got this cute little ‘smart car’-looking car.
-I got in and noticed it was stick shift… I had to learn to drive stick someday.
-Why not in an airport parking lot in the middle of Iceland?
+After I got in, I noticed it was a stick shift.
+I had to learn to drive stick someday — why not in an airport parking lot in the middle of Iceland?
 I was surprised to find traffic on the one-hour drive from Keflavik to Reykjavik.
-I killed the car about ten times and it was very embarrassing.
+It was pretty embarrassing when I killed the engine about ten times.

 Golden Circle & Northern Lights